-An implantable cardioverter defibrillator is not a cure for heart rhythm problems, but it can stop a very fast heartbeat and bring the heartbeat back to normal.
+An implantable cardioverter-defibrillator is not a cure for heart rhythm problems, but it can stop a speedy heartbeat and bring it back to normal.

-An implantable cardioverter defibrillator is a small device, similar to a pacemaker, that is implanted under the skin, often in the shoulder area just below the collarbone.
+An implantable cardioverter-defibrillator is a small device, similar to a pacemaker, implanted under the skin, often in the shoulder area just below the collarbone.

-The implantable cardioverter defibrillator can detect what the patient’s heart rate is.
+The implantable cardioverter-defibrillator can detect the patient’s heart rate.

-When the heart rate exceeds a speed programmed into the device, it delivers an electric shock to the heart to correct the rhythm to a slower, normal heart rate.
+When the heart rate exceeds a speed programmed into the device, it delivers an electric shock to the heart to correct the rhythm to a slower, average heart rate.

-This procedure is used in order to stop certain arrhythmias, such as atrial fibrillation, supraventricular tachycardia or atrial flutter.
+This procedure stops certain arrhythmias, such as atrial fibrillation, supraventricular tachycardia, or atrial flutter.

-The patient is connected to an EKG monitor, which in turn is connected to a defibrillator.
+The patient is connected to an EKG monitor, which is connected to a defibrillator.

-During an EKG, an electric shock is delivered at the precise point to turn the abnormal heart rhythm into a normal one.
+An electric shock is delivered at the precise point during an EKG to turn the abnormal heart rhythm into a normal one.

 Emergency asynchronous defibrillation

-Defibrillation is similar to cardioversion, except that the procedure delivers higher energy shocks more quickly in an attempt to convert life-threatening arrhythmias such as ventricular tachycardia and pulseless ventricular fibrillation.
+Defibrillation is similar to cardioversion, except that the procedure delivers higher energy shocks more quickly to convert life-threatening arrhythmias such as ventricular tachycardia and pulseless ventricular fibrillation.